Sakura0134/Ace-chip8-Emulator/ReadMe.md

 - [ ] Add a intermediate GUI library

 ## Imperfections in Code
-- [ ] Find the bad instruction(causing troubles in INVADERS)
+- [ ] Find the bad or missing instruction(causing troubles in INVADERS)
-- [ ] Hint the bug that causes stack overflow in Invaders
+- [ ] Hunt the bug that causes stack overflow in Invaders